geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Okay.
 Sounds good.
 RangerFi?

 ##### **Geohot** [[00:01:43](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=103)]
 Yeah, so I think we're finally seeing some good progress on RangerFi.
 I got the stuff merged yesterday to handle children in a coherent way.
 So this isn't a problem, really, when you're doing a top. down rewrite, but when you're doing a bottom-up rewrite, you can get to a node that has two children.
 And what usually happens, the bottom-up rewrite is basically DFS.
 So it will go through, and it will process the parents before it processes the other branch of the children, which is, in most cases, totally fine.
-Eventually what happens is that the child branch just... eventually gets processed.
+Eventually what happens is that the child branch just.. eventually gets processed.
 It sees that the parent was already rewritten, and it grabs the parent from the cache.
 So it's not like it processes it twice or anything.
 But if you have a context, technically any time you have a context for a rewrite, the cache can be wrong.
 Because the rewrite rule can be context-dependent.
 So if the context changes, technically the cache is invalid.
 But it would be way too slow if we actually did that.
 So I found a better way to do this, which is you can raise an exception called rewriteNotReady.
 So if you're on that path, if you're on that path going through and you see that you're about to go to the parent node, you just raise rewriteNotReady in the child, and then it will add that node to the back of the queue.
 So it'll process up the other thing, and that way you can process both branches before you get back to the parent node.
 So this is needed for the child.
 And this is needed for the FlashAttention fusion, where you want to make sure you've processed until you have both indexes ready.
 And then you can see what you have to close for the indexes.
 So that's one of the rules.
 And then I have two other rules.
-One is about closing ranges inside of...
+One is about closing ranges inside of..
 Basically the ranges have to be a tree.
 The ranges are not a DAG.
 Loops cannot be a DAG.
-Because you can't have anything where... where you... like, reconnect them.
+Because you can't have anything where.. where you.. like, reconnect them.
 You can't have diamonds, basically.
 So it has to be a tree.
-So one rule is dealing with that, and the other rule is dealing with...
+So one rule is dealing with that, and the other rule is dealing with..
 So convolutions, what happens is you have an axis that has two ranges.
 It's not having two ranges that's bad, but the two ranges are overlapping.
 So that overlapping is doing recomputation, and you just want to end that axis as soon as you see that there's recomputation about to be done.
-You don't have to, but...
-Like, that's the...
+You don't have to, but..
+Like, that's the..
 The heuristics that I'm trying to put in rangeify say do not do recomputation, basically.

 ##### **Geohot** [[00:04:33](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=273)]
 Uh, yeah.
 So that's rangeify.
 There's a chance we'll get it merged this week.

 ##### **Geohot** [[00:04:39](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=279)]
-Uh...
+Uh..
 Maybe.
 I mean, there's a lot of stuff.
 I gotta put tensor cores back, and I gotta put optimizations back.
 But I think I have decent ways to do that.

 ##### **Chenyu** [[00:04:50](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=290)]
-And this kind of rips out...
+And this kind of rips out..
 And you also need a new spec.
 Do you have a new spec for specifying optimization for multireduce?

 ##### **Geohot** [[00:04:57](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=297)]
-Yeah, so that one, the way that I'm dealing with, is just gonna be, uh...
+Yeah, so that one, the way that I'm dealing with, is just gonna be, uh..
 It's gonna just put all the axes in a list.
 And, like, right now, if you have multireduce, you say unroll 0, and you have, like, two reduces in parallel.
 Serial reduces already does this for it, but if you have parallel reduces, that 0 will apply to both.
 But in the new case, it's just gonna be a different axis.

 ##### **Geohot** [[00:05:22](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=322)]
 It's a pretty simple spec.
 Cool.
 Sounds good.
-Uh...
-Yeah, so...
+Uh..
+Yeah, so..

 ##### **Chenyu** [[00:05:30](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=330)]
-Next is Lama.
+Next is LLaMA.
 I've posted a new picture for what we have.
-Uh...
+Uh..
 So the place I put a date is I can train that thing so that the training loss reduced to, uh, 7, or something like that.
 So training is training.
 We have to get to 5.6?
 Yeah, it's 5.6 for eval loss.
 Have we hit anything at 5.6?
 Yes.
 Oh, really?
-If you train the 7 once for longer, the training loss hits 5.6, but that goes to the... my usual question for World's Pirates, that we want to see the correct eval script.
+If you train the 7 once for longer, the training loss hits 5.6, but that goes to the.. my usual question for World's Pirates, that we want to see the correct eval script.

 ##### **Wozeparrot** [[00:06:17](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=377)]
 Yeah.
-This week I'll work on eval so that...
-Yes. ...we can actually have...
+This week I'll work on eval so that..
+Yes.. we can actually have..

 ##### **Chenyu** [[00:06:22](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=382)]
 Because now it's sketchily fast how we hit 5.6.
 Because we train from, like, random weight, right?
-We don't...
+We don't..
 We are not even from, like, a pre-trained weight.
 Oh, not totally random weight.

 ##### **Wozeparrot** [[00:06:35](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=395)]
 The only thing is our LR is very high.

 ##### **Chenyu** [[00:06:37](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=397)]
-No, but that's...
-LR is, uh...
+No, but that's..
+LR is, uh..
 Okay.
-It's probably not a hyperparameter, but you...
+It's probably not a hyperparameter, but you..
 I don't think this benchmark is that bad.

 ##### **Geohot** [[00:06:49](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=409)]
-Well, but we're not...
+Well, but we're not..
 Okay, we're not starting from random weights.
 We're starting from random weights.
 We're starting from weights or we're just changing one layer, right?
-Uh, for the 1B...
+Uh, for the 1B..

 ##### **Geohot** [[00:06:57](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=417)]
-No, for...
+No, for..
 No, no. For the current thing we put, it's front-render, right?
 Oh.
 Seems like a bug.
 Yeah, that's what I mean.
-Uh, so...
+Uh, so..

 ##### **Chenyu** [[00:07:07](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=427)]
 So, I post a few things I can think of.
 It's most likely we might have some issue in our thing, or our training laws and eval laws are very different.
 We are not actually training, or this benchmark is bad.
 So, we want to rule out our fault first and decide.
 It's not like we would change anything, because for MLPerf, we cannot change learning rate for this one.
 We need to be exactly the same.
-So...
+So..

 ##### **Geohot** [[00:07:37](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=457)]
 Well, I mean, yeah, let's just get an eval up and check it.
 I mean, there's lots of things that can do this with training laws.
 Like, for example, say you're showing the same example over and over again.
 Yes.
 That'll get your training laws through really well.

 ##### **Chenyu** [[00:07:46](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=466)]
-Uh, I have even worse hypothesis, but...
+Uh, I have even worse hypothesis, but..
 Okay.
 Yeah.
 Yeah, so let's eval.
 Uh, but the hello there seems fine.
 It's good.
-Yeah, model parallel...
-That's...
+Yeah, model parallel..
+That's..
 I put the code in, and for 8B, it seems to be correct.
-But for 70B on MI300X, I got the compile error from... com...
+But for 70B on MI300X, I got the compile error from.. com..
 GR?
-Com...
+Com..
 Yeah, from the compiler.
-So, I will find what's the problem with... with the kernel.
-I mean, those kernels are really big, so I'll...
+So, I will find what's the problem with.. with the kernel.
+I mean, those kernels are really big, so I'll..
 I'll find that and see what the issue is, and see if we need to update the compiler version or anything like that.
 By model parallel, you mean you're putting a bunch of layers on each?
 Yeah, just split every layer on the A machine.
 Yeah.

 ##### **Wozeparrot** [[00:08:37](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=517)]
 Have you tested if it works with LLVM?
 Because on MI300, it should work with LLVM, I think.